MACVA Tribute To A War Hero - Maj Lee Ah Pow (Rtd) PGB

 In 1971 Maj Lee (Rtd) PGB switched from the Royal Reconnaissance Corps to the Military Police.
 While in the Military Police his notable achievements include cracking a scandal where Kangaroo meat was supplied to soldiers instead of beef and resolving a stand-off between soldiers and youth connected to triads in Kuching.
 He retired from military service after 20 dedicated years.

-MACVA are very proud of Maj Lee Ah Pow (Rtd) PGB achievements and sacrifices for King and country.
+MACVA is very proud of Maj Lee Ah Pow (Rtd) PGB achievements and sacrifices for King and country.
 A nation war hero, MACVA wishes him good spirit and good health in attending all forthcoming Armed Forces Day, Warriors Day and Merdeka Day celebrations.

 Capt Lim Cheng Huat (Rtd)